opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Using-Matrix-View.md

         the clock.
 -   **Server End Time**: The date and time the job ended.
-    -   When a job has not ended, the clock icon appears in front of the word \"Running\" to indicate that the job has not ended.
+    -   When a job has not ended, the clock icon appears in front of the word "Running" to indicate that the job has not ended.
     -   When a job has ended, the actual end time appears without the clock.
 -   **Duration**: The amount of time it took the job in each row of the